Meet the Dogs

 For a couple of weeks, we had three Shepherds in the house, which I think is just about right.

-I thought everything was fine until I got a phone call from the woman, about a month and a half after she’d adopted Holly, telling me that Holly had nipped at the woman’s boyfriend and she was going to put her down if I didn’t take her back.
+I thought everything was fine until about a month and a half later when I got a phone call from the woman, who said that Holly had nipped at the woman’s boyfriend and she was going to put her down if I didn’t take her back.

-I told the woman as politely as I could manage that she’d better not do any such thing or else, and I arranged with another GSDRDA rescue volunteer to pick Holly up from the woman’s house north of Atlanta ASAP.
+I told the woman as politely as I could manage that she’d better not do any such thing, and I arranged with another rescue volunteer to pick Holly up from the woman’s house north of Atlanta ASAP.

-We met in Midtown to swap Holly to my car so I could bring her home, and the instant I saw her beautiful face again, I knew.
-This dog and I were meant to be together.
+We met in Midtown to swap Holly to my car so I could bring her home, and when I saw her beautiful face again, I knew it: she and I were made for each other.

-She did her typical excited, exuberant, bouncy, no-holds-barred, in-your-face Holly greeting, and off we went together, this time forever.
-She was my girl now, and nothing and no one would ever take her away from me.
+She gave me her typical excited, exuberant, bouncy, no-holds-barred, in-your-face Holly greeting, and off we went.
+She was my forever girl now, and nothing and no one could ever take her away from me.

 Keep Calm and Travel On